senecajs/seneca-in-practice/problems/transport/problem.md

 Up to now, we had everything running in the same process.
 In Seneca we have **Transport independence**.
-That is, you can send messages between services in many ways, all hidden from your business logic.
+This means that you can send messages between services in many ways, all hidden from your business logic.
 It's possible to change that using the `listen` method: